fbpx

 • Self-defense: This could be a valid defense If you reasonably believed you were in immediate danger and used a weapon to protect yourself.
 However, the force used must be proportional to the threat.

 Another potential defense involves challenging the accuser’s perception of the threat.
 If their fear wasn’t reasonable, given the circumstances, this could weaken the prosecution’s case.
 For instance, if the alleged weapon wasn’t capable of causing harm.
+Lastly, if no deadly weapon were involved or present during the incident, this charge wouldn’t apply.
+Your attorney might argue for a lesser charge or dismissal if they can prove the absence of a deadly weapon.

 Related Offenses